Skip to main content

 Introduction

 Globe artichoke (Cynara cardunculus var. scolymus) is a plant in the Asteraceae family native to the Mediterranean region.
-The harvested portion of artichokes is the immature inflorescence, or bud, of which the fleshy bases of the bracts and the heart can be eaten.
+The harvested portion of artichokes is the immature inflorescence, or flower bud, of which the fleshy bract bases and the heart can be eaten.
 Globe artichoke is a domesticated variety of cardoon, which has edible stems instead of buds, and which is still eaten in many regions of the world.
-Unharvested artichoke buds will mature into stunning composite flowers that make excellent bee forage or additions to fresh and dried flower arrangements.
+Unharvested artichoke buds will mature into stunning purple composite flowers, much like thistle, that make excellent bee forage or additions to fresh and dried flower arrangements.

 Types and Varieties

 In mild climates where temperatures do not remain below 50ºF for prolonged periods, globe artichoke is a perennial crop that is propagated vegetatively.
-In perennial systems, artichokes will produce in their first year but yields will be improved thereafter.
-In colder regions like New England, artichoke can be grown annually from seed.
-While most if not all varieties can be grown as annuals, some varieties have been bred that reliably produce many buds in their first year after a vernalization period (see Planting section).
+In those settings, artichokes will produce in their first year but yields will greatly increase in following years.
+In New England, artichokes are not cold hardy enough to survive winter reliably and therefore must be grown annually from seed.
+While most if not all varieties can be grown as annuals, some varieties have been bred specifically to produce many buds in their first year, after a vernalization period (see Planting section).

 Globe Artichoke Varieties